openstack-archive/infra-manual/doc/source/creators.rst

      - openstack-dev/pbr

 Submit this change and note your change-Id.
-When you later create the patch to the project-config project (the following steps outline how), you will make the project-config change dependent on the governance change by including a reference to the governance change in the commit message of the project-config change.
+When you later create the change to the project-config project (the following steps outline how), you will make the project-config change dependent on the governance change by including a reference to the governance change in the commit message of the project-config change.